jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 We chatted for a time.
 Mentioning living near Newcastle-upon-Tyne, he regaled me a tale of a recent weekend spent in the city, in search of new scenery and a quiet weekend away from his native Yorkshire.
 I asked about the neighbouring fells.
 By this point I was set on returning for the other two of the Yorkshire Three Peaks.

-For the next while the return walk was much the same, though excitingly the right of way passed directly through two farm yards.
+For the next while the return walk was much the same, though excitingly the right of way passed directly through two farmyards.
 My fellow hikers and I contemplated the best route back to Ribblehead Viaduct, the signposts only getting us in the right direction.
 Many a muddy field of sheep needed to be crossed, with the following stile hard to pinpoint over undulating hills.
 Eventually an access road was found, followed by the other end of the well-maintained gravel path that I started my hike on.

 <img src="../../public/photos/whernside-14.jpeg" />

 ## Ribblehead Viaduct Up Close

 The path snaked closer to the viaduct.
-By this point the 14:25 sunset illuminated the brickwork on this side, revealing every imperfection, every affixed metal plate, every leaky drain pipe.
+By this point the 14:25 sunset illuminated the brickwork on this side, revealing every imperfection, every affixed metal plate, every leaky drainpipe.

 <img src="../../public/photos/ribblehead-viaduct-3.jpeg" cover />